PrefectHQ/prefect/docs/index.md

 #### New to Prefect?

-Head to our [First Steps](/getting-started/first_steps/) page to run your first basic flow and connect to Prefect's API.
+Head to the [quickstart](/getting-started/prefect-quickstart/) to create, schedule, and run your first flow.

 If you're ready to dive in and learn Prefect, start with the [tutorial](/tutorial/) for an introduction to Prefect's core components and then checkout out the [concepts](/concepts/index/) for more in depth information.

-Alternatively, to deploy a flow in as few steps as possible, check out our [deployment quickstart](/getting-started/deployment_quickstart/).
+Alternatively, to deploy a flow in as few steps as possible, check out our [quickstart](/getting-started/prefect-quickstart/).

 For discussions of best practices with specific tools, explore our [guides](guides/index/) for common use-cases. <div style="height: 10px"></div>